MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 ## Configure SharePoint Server to use the certificate for server-to-server authentication
 <a name="ConfigureSharePoint"> </a>

-You need to register and as trusted token issuers.
-This is done through .
+You need to register SharePoint Server and SQL Server as trusted token issuers.
+This is done through PowerShell.
 Here are the parameters that you'll use: